Need some rainy day games or indoor recess activities for kids?

 Hot Potato

 A classic game with a ball.
 Or a beanie baby, or a block, or something a tiny bit fragile so they have to be super careful!
+Hot Potato is often played in kids yoga classes to encourage movement and focus.

 Stand or sit in a circle.
 Start some music and pass the “potato” as quickly as you can.
-When the music stops, the person with the “potato” is out.
+When the music stops, the kiddo with the “potato” is out.
 If you throw the potato, or fail to catch the passed potato you may also be out (lack of focused concentration in either case).

 You can look up the music for “Hot potato” if you want, there are some good tracks on Spotify.